Dragoteryx/drg-music/README.md

 ```
 ``index`` represents the index of the music in the playlist. (cf ``music.playlistInfo()``)

-Emits an event ``removed``, with the guild from where the music was removed along information about the music.
+Emits an event ``removed``, with the guild from where the music was removed along with information about the music.

 #### Skip the current music
 ```js